 The 5 most interesting personalities of the Portuguese Camino of Santiago (or were) people of flesh and blood.
 Although each one is different in their own way, their stories always have something in common: the millennial trail.
-So, to honor these human beings, we write a little about them, what they mean to us and where you can find them.
+To honor these human beings, we write a little about them, what they mean to us, and where you can find them.

 Barbosa, from the Barbosa café.